Dynatrace-Reinhard-Pilz/hot-day-offline/README.md

   ```
 * You can also follow these instructions to install Hazelcast manually on Linux
 * https://riptutorial.com/hazelcast/example/26416/installation-or-setup

+* Finally it's also possible to install Hazelcast on the same Windows machine where Visual Studio is running.
+In this case the IP Address for the Hazelcast Cluster is simply `127.0.0.1`.

 ### Dynatrace Cluster version
 * The required OneAgent version for the samples is 1.207.xxx